Skip to content

 —Sotah 47a:14

-But it’s very clear that Jews don’t think much of Jesus and it really shouldn’t bother them if Jesus wasn’t one of them.
+But it’s very clear that Judaism doesn't think much of Jesus and it really shouldn’t bother Jews if Jesus wasn't one of them.

 In fact, Muslims think more of Jesus than Jews do.
 Turkish-Muslim author and professor Zeki Saritoprak has written extensively—such as Islam's Jesus—on the importance of Jesus in Islam.
 The Quran views him as a holy prophet worthy of respect.